casdoor/casdoor-website/docs/provider/saml/aliyun.md

 ## Account authorization & association

-After the appplication is successfully added, an authorization prompt will pop up.
+After the application is successfully added, an authorization prompt will pop up.
 Do not authorize it now, add an account and then authorize it.

 Go to **Organizations and Groups** and click on **New Account**.